Saltar al contenido principal

 </criteria>

-On the component
+Update the current component

 <dependency source-type="launcher" target-type="input" target-action="a">

-<dependency-element id="criterioA" alias="a"/>
+<dependency-element id="criterionA" alias="a"/>

 </dependency>